A composition between risk and deviation measures: Introduction

-We contribute to existing literature because, to the best of our knowledge, no such result as that proposed by us, has been considered in previous studies. \cite{Rockafellar2006} presented an interplay between coherent risk measures and generalized deviation measures, and \cite{Rockafellar2013} proposed a risk quadrangle, where this relationship is extended by adding intersections with concepts of error and regret under a generator statistic.
-In fact, these authors prove that any given $\mathcal{D}$ a generalized deviation with $\mathcal{D}\leq E[X]-\inf X$, one can obtain the coherent risk measure $E[-X]+\mathcal{D}(X)$.
+We contribute to existing literature because, to the best of our knowledge, no such result as that proposed by us has been considered in previous studies. \cite{Rockafellar2006} presented an interplay between coherent risk measures and generalized deviation measures, and \cite{Rockafellar2013} proposed a risk quadrangle, where this relationship is extended by adding intersections with concepts of error and regret under a generator statistic.
+In fact, these authors prove that any given generalized deviation $\mathcal{D}$ with $\mathcal{D}\leq E[X]-\inf X$, one can obtain the coherent risk measure $E[-X]+\mathcal{D}(X)$.
 However, these studies are centered on an interplay of concepts, rather than a combination that joins both pillars of the intuition on risk, since their formulation is only valid, in our notation, for the case $\rho(X)=E[-X]$. \cite{Filipovic2007} presented results in which convex functions possess Monotonicity and Translation Invariance, both of which are convex risk measures.
 Nonetheless, their result is based on the supremum of functions on a vector space, and not on a relation of axioms for risk measures such as in our approach.
 Furthermore, we also present and prove results about some new examples of risk measures that rely on our approach.

+The reader should notice that the goal is to compose a new functional from risk and deviation terms, instead of decomposing a given functional into these two components.
+The key point is to simultaneously consider both concepts (risk and deviation) in a single functional and to guarantee the presence of theoretical properties.
+The approach for actuarial science, a sum of expectation plus a risk loading, does not necessarily guarantee the theoretical properties, as is the case for mean plus standard deviation, for instance.
+Other possibilities beyond the linear sum of risk and deviation, such as a risk measure with more risk aversion to mean-preserving spreads, may be understood as another measurement of the risk term and do not explicit the dispersion term and do not guarantee theoretical properties.
+It is more a dominance stochastic approach, which is related to probability distributions.

-The remainder of this paper is structured as follows: section \ref{sec:prel} presents the notation, definitions and preliminaries from the literature, as well it contains our main results regarding the proposed composition of risk and deviation measures under the Limitedness axiom; and section \ref{sec:exa} exposes examples and results of known and new proposed compositions in order to illustrate our approach, specially the role for Limitedness axiom.
+The remainder of this paper is structured as follows: Section \ref{sec:prel} presents the notation, definitions and preliminaries from the literature; Section \ref{sec:main} contains our main results regarding the proposed composition of risk and deviation measures under the Limitedness axiom; Section \ref{sec:exa} exposes examples and results of known and new proposed compositions in order to illustrate our approach, especially the role for Limitedness axiom; and Section \ref{sec:conc} summarizes and concludes the paper.